Art Students League of Los Angeles: History

-Walter Hedges bought out Puthuff's share in the League in 1907, and became the school's second director.
+Warren T. Hedges bought out Puthuff's share in the League in 1907, and became the school's second director.
 Hedges had been a student of painter Robert Henri, and embraced Henri's philosophy that an artist should paint scenes of contemporary life, capturing its energy through the use of bold color and vigorous brushwork.
 This was in contrast to the more conservative aesthetic of Puthuff and the California Impressionists.
 Puthuff and Anderson also had been among the eleven founding members of The Painters' Club of Los Angeles, a group of men artists that met every two weeks in each other's studios.
 In a diplomatic gesture, Hedges invited the Painters' Club to hold its meetings and exhibitions at the League.
 The Painters' Club reorganized as the California Art Club in 1909, and (grudgingly) evolved into admitting women.

 One of the attractions of the League under Hedges was the regular availability of a nude model for the sketching and painting classes.
 Hedges hired champion bodybuilder and Los Angeles Athletic Club trainer Al Treloar as one of the models.